Legal Updated 10 min read

 Key Asbestos Trusts for Michigan Industries

-Owens Corning/Fibreboard Trust Insulation, roofing Present in factories and commercial buildings statewide
+Owens Corning / Fibreboard Trust Insulation and roofing Insulation present in factories and commercial buildings statewide

-Combustion Engineering Trust Power plant equipment MI power plants and industrial boilers
+Combustion Engineering Trust Power plant and industrial boilers Industrial boilers in MI auto plants, foundries, and utility power

-Babcock & Wilcox Trust Boilers, power generation Auto plant and utility power equipment
+Babcock & Wilcox Trust Boilers and power generation equipment Auto plant and utility boilers

-Pittsburgh Corning Trust Glass block, pipe insulation Construction trades across MI
+Pittsburgh Corning Trust (UNIBESTOS) Glass block and pipe insulation Construction trades and industrial maintenance statewide

 Expedited Review

-Most trusts offer expedited review for people with mesothelioma, given the urgency of the diagnosis.
-This can significantly shorten the processing time, sometimes to as few as two to three months.
+Most trusts offer expedited review for people with mesothelioma.
+This can shorten processing time, sometimes to as few as two to three months from claim submission.

 Filing Process